 These strips, cut about 2 inches long, piled in circular rows, and a plateful of flavored whipped cream poured in the middle, make a very pretty party dish for Valentine's Day or any special occasion.

 The vintage valentine card is one that Mom received at a class Valentine's Day party in 1920.
-Receiving a store-bought card was really something in those days, as money was scarce and most kids had to be content with making their own.
+Being given a store-bought card was really something back then, as money was scarce and most kids had to be content with making their own.

-Most people baked their own cookies back then too, likely using an old fashioned Valentine heart cookies recipe such as those above.
+Moms baked their own cookies back then too, likely using an old fashioned Valentine heart cookies recipe such as those above.
 You can use them to make special cookies for any holiday celebration.
-Simply cut them in shapes other than hearts.
+Simply cut your homemade cookies in festive shapes other than hearts.